lancegosu/Qdoc/README.md

 - python qdoc.py

-Usage
+## Usage

-1. Access Qdoc:
+### 1. **Access Qdoc:**

-Open your browser and go to http://127.0.0.1:5000/.
+- Open your browser and go to http://127.0.0.1:5000/.

-2. Summarize an Article:
+### 2. **Summarize an Article:**

-Enter the article URL or PDF link in the respective form.
+- Enter the article URL or PDF link in the respective form.
-Click "Summarize" to receive a summary of the content.
+- Click "Summarize" to receive a summary of the content.

-3. Engage in Q&A:
+### 3. **Engage in Q&A:**

-Ask questions about the article, and receive insightful answers.
+- Ask questions about the article, and receive insightful answers.
-The conversation history is displayed, allowing for context-aware interactions.
+- The conversation history is displayed, allowing for context-aware interactions.

-4. Follow-Up Queries:
+### 4. Follow-Up Queries:

-Continue the conversation with follow-up questions.
+- Continue the conversation with follow-up questions.
-Qdoc dynamically adapts to the ongoing dialogue.
+- Qdoc dynamically adapts to the ongoing dialogue.

-Additional Information
+### Additional Information

-Qdoc uses OpenAI's Chat API for language model interactions.
+- Qdoc uses OpenAI's Chat API for language model interactions.
-Handle API rate limits based on your OpenAI subscription.
+- Handle API rate limits based on your OpenAI subscription.

 Enjoy using Qdoc, your intelligent companion for exploring articles effortlessly!